 (b) an offence against the law of another jurisdiction that would be an indictable offence against a law of this State if committed in this State (whether or not the offence could be dealt with summarily if committed in this State).

 [Section 3 amended: No. 26 of 2016 s.
-31.]
+31; No. 4 of 2021 s.
+126.]

 Part 2 — Prohibitions in relation to unregistered persons